Six weeks earlier:

 “Ah, what my life has become,” said Sargon.
 “Growing up on a palatial estate, summers in the south of France, and now I live downwind from the Detroit River.
 Death, claim me now.”

-“Where the heck are we?” said a frowning Guy Gardner.
+“Where the hell are we?” said a frowning Guy Gardner.
 “This place seems familiar, somehow.”

 Thomas Kord headed for the door and pressed his hand to the plate.
 The scanner beeped its acceptance, and the door opened.
 “I leased this place from the grandson of an old… acquaintance of mine.
 He was anxious to unload it.”
 The six headed down the stairs and entered a darkened room.
 “Lights!”